MastMind/PE-infector/README.md

 # PE-infector
-Crossplatform tool for inject shellcode into .exe or .dll binaries (x86 and 64).
+Crossplatform tool for injecting shellcode into .exe or .dll binaries (x86 and 64).

-Build:
+## Build:

 	Linux:
 		Run make in directory